alexbsys/udev_dynamic_link_wrapper/README.md

 # udev_dynamic_wrapper
-Wrapper for libudev functions which loads libudev.so dynamically in runtime Dependency-injection based module which loads libudev completely dynamically with dlopen/dlsym, without necessary for link dependency to app or library or include <libudev.h>
+Wrapper for **libudev** functions which loads **libudev.so** of any version dynamically in runtime Dependency-injection based module which loads libudev completely dynamically with dlopen/dlsym, without necessary for link dependency to app or library or `#include <libudev.h>`

 ## Advantages of dynamic loading
 For example, your app uses libudev with regular static linking